vadimeisenbergibm/envoy-generic-forward-proxy/README.md

 3. A nice-to-have feature: use the `forward_proxy` as HTTP proxy.
   `http_proxy=forward-proxy:80 curl httpbin.org/headers -H "foo: bar"`

 4. Another nice-to-have feature, to show Envoy's capabilities as a sidecar proxy.
-Transparently catch all the traffic inside the pod with the `forward-proxy` container and direct the traffic through the proxy.
+Transparently catch all the traffic inside a pod with the `forward-proxy` container and direct the traffic through the proxy.
 Use `iptables` for directing the traffic.

 5. Use Envoy's filters for monitoring, transforming, policing the traffic that goes through the forward proxy.